oleksa-oleksa/CookBookIdeas/README.md

 # Backend (FastAPI)
 The backend is built with FastAPI, a Python web framework optimized for building APIs quickly and efficiently.
 The primary functions include:

-## API Endpoints: The FastAPI server exposes RESTful endpoints for creating, retrieving, updating, and deleting recipes.
+<b> API Endpoints:</b> The FastAPI server exposes RESTful endpoints for creating, retrieving, updating, and deleting recipes.
 Endpoints include:

 POST /receipts/: Adds a new recipe to the database.
 GET /receipts/: Retrieves all recipes.